brewn/chef-web-docs/chef_master/source/policyfile.rst

       named_run_list :update_app, "my_app_cookbook::default"

 ``include_policy "NAME", *args``
-  Specify a policyfile lock to be merged with this policy.
-ChefDK supports pulling this lock from a local file or from chef server.
-When the policyfile lock is included, its runlists will appear before the current policyfile's run list.
-It requires that the solved cookbooks appear as is from the included policyfile lock.
+   **New in Chef DK 2.5** Specify a policyfile lock to be merged with this policy.
+Chef DK supports pulling this lock from a local file or from Chef server.
+When the policyfile lock is included, its run-lists will appear before the current policyfile's run-list.
+This setting requires that the solved cookbooks appear as-is from the included policyfile lock.
 If conflicting attributes or cookbooks are provided, an error will be presented.
+See `RFC097 <https://github.com/chef/chef-rfc/blob/master/rfc097-policyfile-includes.md>`__ for the full specifications of this feature.

   ``include_policy "NAME", path: "."`` pulls the lock from ``./NAME.lock.json``.

   ``include_policy "NAME", path: "./foo.lock.json"`` pulls the lock from ``./foo.lock.json``.

-  ``include_policy "NAME", policy_revision_id: "abcdabcdabcd", server: "http://example.com"`` pulls the policy ``NAME`` with revision id ``abcdabcdabcd`` from the ``http://example.com`` chef server.
+  ``include_policy "NAME", policy_revision_id: "revision1", server: "http://chef-server.example"`` pulls the policy ``NAME`` with revision ID ``revision1`` from the ``http://chef-server.example`` Chef server.

-  ``include_policy "NAME", policy_name: "foo", policy_revision_id: "abcdabcdabcd", server: "http://example.com"`` pulls the policy ``foo`` with revision id ``abcdabcdabcd``.
+  ``include_policy "NAME", policy_name: "foo", policy_revision_id: "revision1", server: "http://chef-server.example"`` pulls the policy ``foo`` with revision ID ``revision1``.

-  ``include_policy "NAME", policy_name: "foo", policy_group: "prod", server: "http://example.com"`` pulls and locks the current revision for policy ``foo`` in policy group ``prod``.
+  ``include_policy "NAME", policy_name: "foo", policy_group: "prod", server: "http://chef-server.example"`` pulls and locks the current revision for policy ``foo`` in policy group ``prod``.

-   .. note:: More Information:
-      * This directive is supported as of Chef-DK 2.5
-      * The full specification for this feature can be found at `[RFC097]https://github.com/chef/chef-rfc/blob/master/rfc097-policyfile-includes.md`

 .. end_tag